galj03/VulPyEvolve/docs/notes/pyevolve_breakdown.md

 **"-p","patterns"** => "Path for code patterns"

-Project and type repos: what are those???
+Project and type repos: first one is the project repo path that we want to transform

 A másik kettő adja magát tbh.